Services

 -

-TO MOM, WITH LOVE is an exploration of Black memory work practices as love letters to our parents, grandparents, and community.
-It celebrates family traditions of remembering.
-Led by Archivist Melissa J. Nelson, participants will reflect on the stewards of their family photographs they wish to hold dear.
-Participants are encouraged to bring a family story that holds a special meaning.
-Your love letters can include a drawing, poem, or song lyrics.
-Supplies are provided to help you express your appreciation.
+TO MOM, WITH LOVE is a celebration of Black family traditions of remembering.
+These practices are expressions of love to our parents, grandparents, and community.
+Led by Archivist Melissa J. Nelson, participants will reflect on the stewards of their family records who they wish to hold dear.
+Reflecting on an item or memory, you will create a love letter by exploring words, drawings, poems, and song lyrics to show your appreciation.
+Supplies will be provided.
 You can give your love letter to this special person, read it to them, or put it away in your personal collection.